onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Twitch co-founder Justin Kan was one of the first "lifestreamers," broadcasting his own life 24/7 on the platform he co-founded, Justin.tv, which was the precursor to Twitch.

+Dont you get it - alignment is the fundamental problem Align or die

+Google what is at the root of all evil Unaccountability is at the root of all evil - not money or profit (although the fact that gold has no smell is problematic) Outside of proper accounting
+Asymmetry
+How else do you want me to spell it out for you?!
+Un accountable - missing - absence - void - black budget - O!!!

+Make accounting sexy again!
+Use the glasses

+accountability leads to justice and fairness

+Lift heavy shit to mock lifting and fall to the side Say that the olympics are great nonetheless - they’re great fun actually

+This guy (jesus - the cross) was onto something - he’s got a point

+We need to disintegrate this beurocratic spaghetti

+Make fun of someone not petting others copy during exam

+The olympics are from an era when strength mattered (stronk!!1) - what should the olympics of modernity and digital society be? put that big rock down bro, its the 21st century, we no longer compete on lifting heavy shit

+fractal total order
+look at this fucking shit - mandelbrot set - it keeps on going!

+Im batman - impression
+Photo of me with toilet paper on my head with holes

+Accounting and accountability - its in the word!!!

+without credit assignment, without proper accounting - a system cannot learn when people are shielded from the consequences of their own actions - that's unaccountability - lack of symmetry, lack of skin in the game - and this is true in voting, in media, everywhere

+inherently uncooptable/incorruptible - self-correction is built-in and it cannot be ripped out!

+We need to engineer our society

+Im a public servant - not a private individual - and im not calling for everyone to be as extreme as me, but I want to

+no longer 1 man 1 vote
+Popper quote we are all equal in our infinite ignorance we will have equality in our vote only about the inequality of our vote

+Its all about public goods

+Infinity is ours - all we have to do is not fuck it up!
 Infinity is on the event horizon of existence - the question is do we want it badly enough

+have a shot of me with tin foil - not just a hat but my entire head with a hole to breathe - we need a system in which we wouldn't need a CIA - in the very far future

+Its the most obvious thing what we should be doing as a species and yet it needs to be said

+The largest tax fraud in physical existence / space and time

+Why is it all confusing/bad? or what is the highest leverage point?
+Its the paradigm stupid!
+Gold has no smell, property
+Identity & transparency

+How DUMB as a species are we

+You can’t separate is from ought

+Its the paradigm, stupid!

+Its just a fucking horse! about when we designed representative democracy and capitalism

+Consumption beyond a certain level simply is immoral

 The meta solution to all of our problems is an incentive architecture for truth to reliably bubble up to the top Ruthlessly incentivising truth